-The FSC accreditation is a recognition of the Group's responsible forest management practice.
-It gives customer confidence that our wood comes from responsibly managed forests which are being managed in a way that preserves the natural environment and benefits the lives of local people while ensuring its sustain economically viability.
+Our wood comes from responsibly managed forests which are being managed in a way that preserves the natural environment and benefits the lives of local people while ensuring its sustain economically viability.

 At the same time, the Group emphasizes the importance of protecting the privacy of our customers and business partners.
 The Group's information technology department has maintained a comprehensive data protection system to ensure that the data we collect is protected and our customer's privacy is respected.